bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:32 PM CT, May 06</p>
+<p class="updated_time"> Latest data: 12:13 AM CT, May 07</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 58°, which is 2° *colder* than yesterday.
-Tomorrow is expected to be 5° **warmer** than today.
+Today's high is 63°, which is 5° **warmer** than yesterday.
+Tomorrow is expected to be 3° *colder* than today.

 Currently:

-- 44°
+- 43°
 - Clear
 - 68% humidity
-- 5 mph wind
+- 4 mph wind
-- 2% cloud cover
+- 0% cloud cover
-- 44 AQI 🟩
+- 42 AQI 🟩
-- 0.01 inches of rain in the past 24 hours
 - 0.9 inches of rain expected in the next 48 hours